nothingdao/earth/npc-engine/README.md

-# Wojak Earth NPC Engine
+# Earth 2089 NPC Engine

-A TypeScript-based NPC engine for managing autonomous characters in the Wojak Earth game.
+A TypeScript-based NPC engine for managing autonomous characters in the Earth 2089 game.

 ## Quick Start